 For questions regarding the application process or for questions regarding any budgetary or disbursement of funds, please contact Kyle McCray, Business & Operations Manager at the Mershon Center, at email@example.com or at 614-292-3810.

-Students with winning grant applications will be informed in March or early April.
+Students with winning grant applications will be informed in April.
 Funds will be available for a full academic year with any extension to be approved on an as needed basis.
-Students who receive Mershon Center funding will be responsible for submitting a close-out report and assistance with publicity by providing photos or other graphic materials.
+Students who receive Mershon Center funding will be responsible for submitting a close-out report and assist with publicity by providing photos or other graphic materials.
 All awarded students will become Mershon Center Student Fellows that allow for a profile page on the Mershon website, access to exclusive events, and opportunities to develop and participate in interdisciplinary workshops.

 All awards are subject to the rules and regulations of The Ohio State University, including travel to risk designated countries.
 Please contact Dru Simmons, international risk manager, firstname.lastname@example.org, Office of Risk Management and Insurance, with questions.
 Research grants that include travel will be accepted during the current University travel restrictions, however, access to those funds will only be available for use once restrictions are lifted.
 If you have any questions, please reach out to Kyle McCray (email@example.com) if you have any specific travel related questions.